testground/infra/k8s/packer/README.md

 Every time a new `kops` image is available, we should re-create a cluster using it, instead of the Testground AMI, and review which Docker images have been upgraded and modify our `docker-pull-images.sh` script.

 Once we build a new image with `make build-ami-image`, we should then distribute that image to all regions with `distribute-image.sh`.

+Once we distribute a new image to all regions, then make it public with `make-image-public.sh` so that the community can use it.